walllawallabingbang/Tabliss-PL/TRANSLATING.md

 8. Commit your updated files
 9. Submit a Pull Request back to the Tabliss repository!

-You can test your changes at anytime by running a local development build of Tabliss with `npm start`.
+You can test your changes at anytime by running a local development build of Tabliss with `npm run dev`.